 Get in touch with the administrative contact person in your faculty/department to find out more about the specific process.

-The jury then has six weeks to decide whether you can go ahead with the public defence of your thesis.
+The doctoral jury then has six weeks to decide whether you can go ahead with the public defence of your thesis.
 Some faculties/departments also organise a pre-defence during this period (see STEP 5).
 Consult your faculty PhD regulations to see whether this is the case in your faculty/institute/department or contact the administrative contact person.
-In most faculties a pre-defence is standaard except for the faculties of Medicine and Health Sciences, Social Sciences and Arts.
+In most faculties a pre-defence is standard.

 If you defend your thesis at a different university than UAntwerp as a joint PhD, please make sure to check the provisions which were agreed upon in your individual joint PhD contract and the general PhD regulations, art.
 45.

-After a (relatively short) presentation, a discussion about the research starts.
+After a (short) presentation, a discussion about the research starts.
 This means that it is not a question-and-answer conversation like during the public defence.